openvinotoolkit/openvino/src/common/conditional_compilation/docs/develop_cc_for_new_component.md

 #### OV_SWITCH
 It is mainly used for the template class to verify whether the specified input parameter matches template parameter types.
 It checks each template parameter type (`Cases`) and returns true if it matches or false if there is no match.
 If matched, it is labeled as an active code region.
 The `Cases` can be defined by macro *OV_CASE*, which is a `case_wrapper` structure to store data type and its value.
-In most cases, `OV_SWITCH` will combine `OV_CASE` to work together:
+In most cases, `OV_SWITCH` combines `OV_CASE` to work together:

 [Open the code](https://github.com/openvinotoolkit/openvino/blob/34b76584f724ad07ed27c8ea27777ac46df92c23/src/plugins/intel_cpu/src/nodes/one_hot.cpp#L158-L161)